Arrhythmia: Electrical cautery

 Some cardiologists further sub-specialize into electrophysiology.
 In specialized catheter laboratories, they use fine probes inserted through the blood vessels to map electrical activity from within the heart.
 This allows abnormal areas of conduction to be located very accurately and subsequently destroyed by heat, cold, electrical, or laser probes in a process called catheter ablation.

 This procedure may be completely curative for some forms of arrhythmia, but for others, the success rate remains disappointing.
 AV nodal reentrant tachycardia is often curable by ablating one of the pathways in the AV node (usually the slow pathway).
 Atrial fibrillation can also be treated, by performing a pulmonary vein isolation, but the results are less reliable.

 Research

 Arrhythmias due to medications have been reported since the 1920s with the use of quinine.
 In the 1960s and 1970s problems with antihistamines and antipsychotics were discovered.
 It was not until the 1980s that the underlying issue, QTc prolongation was determined.
+Osborn waves on electrocardiogram (ECG) are frequent during targeted temperature management (TTM) after cardiac arrest, particularly in patients treated with 33 °C. Osborn waves are not associated with increased risk of ventricular arrhythmia, and may be considered a benign physiological phenomenon, associated with lower mortality in univariable analyses.